timescale/docs/contribute-to-timescaledb/contribute-to-docs.md

 ## W [](#W)

 *We*
-: Do not use.
-Use second person ("you") instead.
+: Use with caution.
+When providing instructions to the reader, use "you" instead.
+Only use "we" to refer to Timescale, the company.

 *Will*
 : Do not use.
 It usually indicates that you are writing in future tense.